reimagined/hacker-news-resolve/README.md

 Extend the GraphQL schema file by adding the `Comment` type and queries.
 A comment contains the `replies` field which is a list of comments.
-It provides the tree-like structure for included comments.
+It provides a tree-like structure for all the included comments.

 You need to also an comments array to the `Story` type.